nokinger/serverTest/source/integration-tests/overview.rst

 Overview
 ********

-The integration tests are based on the robotframework.
+The integration tests are based on the Robot Framework.

 Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 It has easy-to-use tabular test data syntax and it utilizes the keyword-  driven testing approach.
 Its testing capabilities can be extended by test libraries implemented either with Python or Java, and users can create new higher-level keywords from existing ones using the  same syntax that is used for creating test cases.